-The PW-RN401/PW-RN401D 150Mbps Wireless Lite-N Router provides flexible access control, so that parents or network administrators can establish restricted access policies for children or staff.
-It also supports Virtual Server and DMZ host for Port Triggering, and then the network administrators can manage and monitor the network in real time with the remote management function.
+RNX-N300RT provides flexible access control, so that parents or network administrators can establish restricted access policies for children or staff.
+It also supports Virtual Server and DMZ host for Port Triggering which enables the network administrators to manage and monitor the network in real time with the remote management.